 Sneferu (Snefru or Snofru – “he of beauty” or “he has perfected me”) was the founder of the Fourth Dynasty of the Old Kingdom.
 The Turin Canon gives him a reign of twenty-four years, but most Egyptologists consider tis to be an underestimate given the quantity of construction undertaken during his reign.
 It seems likely he reigned for at least thirty years, but probably not the forty-eight ascribed by Stadelmann.

 The identity of his father is not confirmed, but it is likely that he was the son of Huni by a minor wife, possibly Queen Meresankh I. He married Hetepheres I, the daughter of Huni (by another wife) to cement his position.

 Sneferu and his children had a major impact on the Egyptian culture: Khufu, built the Great Pyramid; Nefermaat I and Kanefer were his Viziers; and Ankhhaf was the Vizier of his nephew Khafre.
-His other sons included Netjeraperef, Rahotep, Ranefer and Iynefer.
-His daughters included Meritites I (the wife of Khufu) Hetepheres A (the wife of Ankhhaf), Nefertnesu and Nefertkau.
+Other sons of Sneferu included included Netjeraperef, Rahotep, Ranefer, and Iynefer.
+His daughters included Meritites I (the wife of Khufu) Hetepheres A (the wife of Ankhhaf), Nefertnesu, and Nefertkau.

-copyright J Hill 2010
+Copyright J Hill 2010